-Where anapplicanth as filed an application for residential development within the designated density range, do not approve the application at a density less than the lowest end of the designated density range, except m the following circumstances:

-- (a) Where the proposed residential development fails to comply with the General Plan and LCP, zoning or development policies in effect at the time that the application for such residential development is determined to be complete; or - (b) Where the written findings required by Government Code section 655895 have been Made.
+Development Density Less than Lower Limit of Range Where an applicant has filed an application for residential development within the designated density range, do not approve the application at a density less than the lowest end of the designated end of the designated density range, except in the following circumstances: - (a) Where the proposed residential development fails to comply with the general plan, zoning, or development policies in effect at the time that the application for such residential development is determined to be complete; or - (b) Where the written findings required by Government Code Section 65589.5 have been made.

-When planning or environmental review demonstrates that development in the designated density range will cause significant health, safety, nuisance or other significant policy or environmental impacts that cannot be feasibly mitigated, the proposed developments hall be denied and the County shall initiate a General Plan and LCP amendment and rezoning (as appropriate) to redesignate the parcel with density range consistent with those unmitigable impacts.

-Nothing in this policy shall preclude a property owner from voluntarily filing an initial application for development at less than the lowest end of the designated density range.
+When planning or environmental review demonstrates that development in the designated density range will cause significant health, safety, nuisance or other significant policy or environmental impacts that cannot be feasibly mitigated, the proposed development shall be denied and the County shall initiate a General Plan Amendment and Rezoning (as appropriate) to redesignate the parcel with density range consistent with those unmitigable impacts.
+Nothing in this policy shall preclude a property owner from voluntarily filing an initial application for development at less than the lowest end of the designated density range under the following circumstances: - (a) Where a site plan and a master circulation plan are approved demonstrating that the proposed development will not preclude future development within the designated density range; or - (b) Where existing residential development that does not conform to the designated density range is maintained, enlarged, or replaced.
+CHAPTER 2 REVISIONS Page 2-16: